 Learn how to print your COVID-19 test results with MyChart

 What is the process for COVID-19 pre-op testing?

-We are currently requiring pre-procedure COVID-19 testing for all patients regardless of vaccination status.
+We currently require pre-procedure COVID-19 testing for certain patients.
 Testing protocols may change in the future as we continue to re-evaluate based on guidance from the IDPH and CDC.

 Patients being tested for COVID-19 prior to surgery or a procedure must self-quarantine from the time of your test until your surgery or procedure.
 You will receive guidelines to follow.

 Exception: Patients who cannot self-quarantine due to work or other required activities must wear a mask at all times (at work and in public), wash hands frequently, avoid large crowds, and maintain proper social distance at work or in public.
 If you are not able to follow these guidelines or if your COVID-19 test result is positive, your surgery or procedure may be delayed or cancelled.

 If you need a surgical procedure and you haven’t been vaccinated, you should get vaccinated against COVID-19 before surgery to protect yourself and others.